rackerlabs/technical-blog/_posts/2013-04-16-from-the-openstack-summit-day-2.markdown

 categories:
 - OpenStack
 ---
 Day two of the OpenStack Summit was even better than the first.
 It kicked off with a welcome from Jonathan Bryce, Executive Director of the OpenStack Foundation, who set the tone for the day's events.
 We then heard from companies using OpenStack - Bloomberg, Best Buy, Comcast, and [HubSpot](http://www.rackspace.com/blog/how-hubspot-uses-the-open-hybrid-cloud/) all talked about using OpenStack and what OpenStack had done for their business.
-Jim O’Neill, HubSpot CIO, experienced network issues during his live demo - but still wanted to show off how HubSpot uses OpenStack.<!--More-->
+Jim O’Neill, HubSpot CIO, experienced network issues during his live demo - but still wanted to show off how HubSpot uses OpenStack.<!-- more -->

 {% youtube Vie4G7dKdJE %}